 After each lab, there will be a follow-up coding assignment that is a variant version of the lab.
 Students will have the chance to develop and implement their own blockchain and cryptocurrency.
 Coding assignments are available after each lab and must be completed by Sunday at 11:59 pm of the following week.

 Late submissions will not be accepted.

-Mid-term Review:
+Midterm Review:

-At the end of Week 8, you will complete a brief review of your participation and reflect on what you learned in the first half semester.
+At the end of Week 10, you will complete a brief review of your class participation and a reflection on what you learned in the first half semester.

-Mini Project:
+Group Project: